 - Chosen by thousands of restaurants nation-wide for its GREAT flavor and texture profiles

 - Can be prepared in a waffle maker as alternative to deep frying (see directions online)

 - When fried - Absorbs the least amount of oil, and can be cooked in a WAFFLE IRON

 - This product enables to maintain precise food cost with no surprises

-- Casbah Falafel mix is a simple and easy way to prepare this traditional Middle Eastern dish made with chickpeas, wheat ﬂour, and spices.
+- This Vegan and Vegetarian mix provides you with a simple and easy way to prepare this traditional Middle Eastern dish made with chickpeas, wheat ﬂour, and spices.

-- Casbah Falafel mix can either be fried in a pan or baked in the oven; head to the cooking instructions tab to see the step by step recipe.
+- Casbah Falafel mix can either be fried in a pan or baked in the oven

 - No hydrogenated fats or high fructose corn syrup allowed in any food